alexmaroz/react-base-app/README.md

 # react-base-app
-Initial react app with webpack 2
+Initial react app with Webpack 2 and Typescript